Skip to content

 Education Background

 I hold an English and Elementary Education degree and a graduate degree in Curriculum and Instruction with an endorsement in Gifted and Talented Education.
-I’m currently working on a certificate in Social and Emotional Development of Children.
+I’m currently finishing (one more class!) a second master’s degree in Social and Emotional Development of Children.

 I am trained in and LOVE the Orton-Gillingham approach (including advanced comprehension and word study), Thinking Maps, and Responsive Classroom.
 I spent the first seven years of my career teaching in an International Baccalaureate School, and several years of that was in a Spanish Immersion classroom.
 My current school is implementing 7 Steps to a Language-Rich Classroom.
 You’ll see glimpses of all of these approaches throughout my blog!

-I have taught 3-5th grade, been an interventionist for K-5, and a Gifted and Talented teacher/coordinator in grades K-6.
+I have been teaching since 2009.
+I’ve been a classroom teacher for 3-5th grade, an interventionist for K-5, and a Gifted and Talented teacher/coordinator for K-6.
 I took a break to homeschool my kids for two years — that was a new adventure!
-For the last three years, I have been a gifted facilitator for grades K-3.
+For the last five years (and currently), I have been a gifted facilitator for grades K-3.
 I LOVE my job, and I share a lot about our day-to-day lessons on Instagram Stories.
 Come say hi!

 My Family